elichall/cubli/README.md

 A 3D self-balancing reaction wheel inverted pendulum (Cubli) based on the ESP32 and SimpleFOC.
 This repository contains the V1 firmware for balancing on edges using a Linear Quadratic Regulator (LQR) control scheme.

+**Project Status: V1 Sunshined / V2 in Planning** > The V1 software architecture (State Estimation, FOC, and LQR) is fully operational and mathematically validated.
+Physical balancing is currently limited by the $V_{max}$ and $K_v$ ratings of the V1 gimbal motors, leading to actuator saturation before sufficient angular momentum can be transferred.
+Development is pivoting to V2 hardware specifications.

 ## System Architecture

 The control system decouples the hardware geometry from the balancing logic using coordinate transformations.
 The plant state is evaluated in the **Ground Frame** (aligned with gravity), while control efforts are mapped back to the **Natural Body Frame** (the physical motor axes).